Sungai Buloh station: Train services

-Bus Services
+Bus services

-Feeder Bus Services
+Feeder bus services

 With the opening of the MRT Kajang Line, feeder buses also began operating linking the station with several housing areas and villages in and near Sungai Buloh.
 The feeder buses operate from the station's feeder bus hub accessed via Entrance A of the station.
+Four feeder bus routes were introduced during the opening of MRT Sungai Buloh station in 2016.
+(T100, T101, T102 and T103, the latter were relocated to MRT Damansara Damai station in June 2022).
+Feeder bus route T105 were introduced on 1 December 2017.
+Two additional feeder bus routes, T154 and T155, were introduced from December 2023, and ran on a trial period until September 2024.

-Trunk Bus Services
+Trunk bus services

 Trunk bus services do not enter the station area but stop at bus stops along Jalan Kuala Selangor.
 From these bus stops, access to the station is via the overhead pedestrian bridge to Entrance B of the station.